K. C. Potter: Personal life and legacy

 Potter resided on the Vanderbilt campus in Cumberland House, one of the West Side Row cottages.
 He retired in June 1998.
-Potter did not come out of the closet as a gay man until after his retirement.
-Shortly thereafter, he began his first real relationship with his partner, Richard Patrick.
-They lived together on their farm in Hickman County, Tennessee.
+Potter came out as a gay man after his retirement.
+Shortly thereafter, he began a relationship with his partner, Richard Patrick.
+They lived together on their farm in Hickman County, Tennessee and got married in 2020.

+In his retirement, Potter was known to enjoy a quiet life.
+The couple often hosted annual events at their farm house, which drew attention from Vanderbilt Alumni.
+The events include a "Fall Feast Gathering of Friends," and a "Summer Cinema Nights concert."

+In 1991, Potter was awarded the "Distinguished Alumni Award" for 25 years of service to the ROTC at Vanderbilt.
+In 1994, he was also awarded the Bob E. Leech Award by the National Association of Student Personnel Administrators in recognition of his service to the campus community.

 In 2008, Euclid House became the K.C.
 Potter Center in honor of his support of inclusiveness and the LGBTQI community.
 It houses the Office of LGBTQI Life.
 In 2015, Potter was featured in the documentary film, A Secret Only God Knows.
 It chronicles the LGBTQ community in Middle Tennessee before 1970.
 The documentary premiered on Nashville public television and includes interviews conducted by the Brooks Fund History Project that are archived in the special collections division at Nashville Public Library.
 In 2019, Potter's efforts to support LGBTQ rights were featured in The Book of Pride.
 Released in 2019, Potter is featured in the short documentary Show Me the Way that shares how he was closeted during his entire professional life.
+In honor of his dedication and advancements at Vanderbilt, Potter was included in a project involving the painting of notable figures in the campus community, becoming a "Vanderbilt Trailblazer" in 2019.

 Potter died on August 26, 2024, at the age of 85.